hashicorp/otto/website/source/intro/getting-started/appfile.html.md

 ## Next

-We've now added an Appfile and re-compiled.
+We've added an Appfile and re-compiled!

 Now that we have an Appfile that mimics our _zero configuration_ setup, we can change how Otto behaves by [customizing our Appfile](/intro/getting-started/customization.html).